latent-to/developer-docs/docs/learn/halvings-problem.md

 # Token Halvings Problem and Solution

-This page introduces the basic concepts for this [white paper](https://github.com/mcjkula/papers/blob/main/dtao-halving-synchronization-2025-v1.pdf) on a problem (and its solution) in the design of Bittensor's Emission havling schedule.
+This page introduces the basic concepts for this [white paper](https://github.com/mcjkula/papers/blob/main/dtao-halving-synchronization-2025-v1.pdf) on a problem (and its solution) in the design of Bittensor's Emission halving schedule.

 ## FAQ